 Sustainable Finance is an emerging field.
 Hopefully we help in the efforts to build an area in which financial markets can work in tandem with companies to improve environmental performance.
-Below there are two articles with an unifying theme – the idea that market solutions may bring forth change in financial system regarding sustainability.
-The first pape is an article published in the Journal of Business Ethics in which I and my co-authors work on developing a rating system for banks to improve their loans based on sustainability criteria.
-The second shows how to change valuation models to incorporate sustainability criteria.
+Below there are three articles with an unifying theme – the idea that market solutions may bring forth change in financial system regarding sustainability.
+The first was published in the Harvard Business Review and proposes a methodology to quantify the costs and benefits associated with sustainability issues in the beef industry.
+The second was published in the Journal of Business Ethics.
+I and my co-authors develop a ratings system based on sustainability criteria.
+Banks can use it to improve their loans and their credit-risk models.
+The third article shows how to change valuation models to incorporate sustainability criteria.
 If this concept is spread out market forces will lead to firms searching for sustainability opportunities to maximize shareholder value, creating a positive feedback that could improve the allocation of capital towards companies that are better managed regarding their sustainability indicators.

 Within the banking community, the argument about sustainability and profitability tends to be inversely